dougeby/IntuneDocs/intune-classic/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-6.md

 ---
 # required metadata

-title: Deploy policies and apps | Microsoft Docs
+title: Deploy policies and apps
 description: You can enable policy settings and deploy apps that will be applied as soon as devices are enrolled into management.
 keywords:
 author: nathbarn